hogeschool/basecamp/week02/inf-bc-w02-python.md

 #### Exercises:

 *Note*: In the following exercises you can decide yourself what should be the name of function in your solution.
-Check [PEP8 Function and Variable Names](https://peps.python.org/pep-0008/#function-and-variable-names).
+Check [PEP8 Function and Variable Names](https://peps.python.org/pep-0008/#function-and-variable-names) for guidelines.

 1. Explain in your own words the difference between `arguments` and `parameters`.
 2. Create a function that just prints the word `hello`.
 Call the function and run your program.
 Where the function is *defined*?
 Where is it *called*?